Fictionalized portrayals of George W. Bush: That's My Bush!That's My Bush! was a live-action political satire/sitcom from South Park creators Trey Parker and Matt Stone. It aired on Comedy Central in its first run from April through June 2001. Despite being about the fictional exploits of the president, it instead mostly satirized the 1970s, 1980s, and workplace sitcoms; indeed, it was originally pitched as being about Al Gore, implying that jokes about George Bush were never really meant to be the show's main feature. The show often portrayed Bush dealing with both a sitcom-type situation and a political one at the same time, such as having a romantic dinner with Laura the same night as a major dinner with both sides of the abortion debate. George W. Bush was generally portrayed as being foolish (as were most of the characters) yet essentially honest in his efforts. The show was eventually canceled due to high production costs and insufficient ratings.

-After the attacks of September 11, Comedy Central stopped showing reruns of the show.
-The complete series was released on DVD in 2006.

 World Wrestling Entertainment

 On the December 18 edition of WWE Raw, a George W. Bush impersonator entered the ring in aid of Cryme Tyme, an African American tag team.
 Though Cryme Tyme were faces in the WWE, meaning they are supposed to be cheered, Bush himself was booed by the live crowd.
 The impersonation sketch they performed referenced multiple African American celebrities, including Kanye West as well as Bush Administration officials Colin Powell and Condoleezza Rice.
 At one point, the Bush character confused George Jefferson for Thomas Jefferson, claiming that the Jeffersons character had written the Declaration of Independence.
-He then began to say "You know he's my nigga," before being interrupted by Cryme Tyme in the middle of the last word.
-At the end of the sketch, Cryme Tyme stole Bush's wallet, and in return, Bush started to yell "Arrest those niggers," before again catching himself in mid-word and following up with "Arrest those people."
+He then began to say "You know he's my nigga", before being interrupted by Cryme Tyme in the middle of the last word.
+At the end of the sketch, Cryme Tyme stole Bush's wallet, and in return, Bush started to yell "Arrest those niggers", before again catching himself in mid-word and following up with "Arrest those people".
 Cryme Tyme was not apprehended, however.
 Bush then turned at the end of the entrance ramp before exiting the arena and flipped off the crowd.

 Mr. Deity

-In the episode "Mr. Deity and the Intel" of Mr. Deity George W. Bush is portrayed by Louie Sadd, where Mr. Deity (God) is discussing the 2003 War On Terror with Bush, but Deity doesn't understand him that well and does not really know what would happen with the war.
+In the Mr. Deity episode "Mr. Deity and the Intel", George W. Bush is portrayed by Louie Sadd, where Mr. Deity (God) is discussing the 2003 War on Terror with Bush, but Deity doesn't understand him that well and does not know what would happen with the war.

 Off-the-cuff impersonations

-Often, when a story involving George W. Bush is shown on The Daily Show, host Jon Stewart hunches his shoulders, squints his eyes, talks in a voice similar to Bush's, and uses strange hand gestures, occasionally accompanied by Beavis and Butt-head-style laughing.
+Often, when a story involving George W. Bush is shown on The Daily Show, host Jon Stewart hunches his shoulders, squints his eyes, talks in a voice similar to Bush's, and uses strange hand gestures, occasionally accompanied by Beavis and Butt-Head-style laughing.

+Online media

+During the early 2000's, Bush was often portrayed in various flash games and animations on websites like Miniclip and Newgrounds.
+Mark Hill, "How a Flurry of Flash Games on Newgrounds Captured the Grief and Anger of 9/11", Vice, September 11 2020 The depictions of Bush ranged wildly: for example in Miniclip's "George Bush Shootout" players assume control of the president whilst gunning down enemies attempting to destroy the White House, while in contrast Bush was depicted in various satirical animations and games on Newgrounds which generally mocked him.